Vjameli/Vjameli.github.io/_pages/about.md

 # **News**

-- **December 2023:** 📚 I'm going to start a direct PhD at the University of Toronto supervised by  prof. [Timothy](https://chan.mie.utoronto.ca/)!
+- **December 2023:** 📚 I'm going to start a direct PhD at the University of Toronto supervised by Prof. [Timothy](https://chan.mie.utoronto.ca/)!
 See you in Canada!

-- **September 2023:** 🏆 I received a national award from [SBMAC](https://www.sbmac.org.br/premio-iniciacao-cientifica/) for 2nd-best undergrad research project in applied math!
+- **September 2023:** 🏆 I've received a national award from [SBMAC](https://www.sbmac.org.br/premio-iniciacao-cientifica/) for the 2nd-best undergrad research project in applied math!

-- **August 2023:** 🎙️ Scored 29/30 in TOEFL speaking section.
+- **August 2023:** 🎙️ I've scored 29/30 in TOEFL speaking section and 107/120 overall!!

-- **June 2023:** 🏆 My institute recognized me for best undergrad research project - second time!
+- **June 2023:** 🏆 For the second time, my institute has recognized me for the best undergrad research project!

-- **August 2022:** ✈️ Presenting at UNESP's Optimization Workshop in Botucatu soon!
+- **August 2022:** ✈️ Presenting at the UNESP's Optimization Workshop in Botucatu soon!

-- **July 2022:** ✈️ Presenting at EURO conference in soon!
+- **July 2022:** ✈️ Presenting at the EURO conference soon!
 See you in Finland!

 - **April 2022:** ✈️ Presenting at the EncBioMat meeting in Rio.